ladybug-tools/ladybug-web/analemma-3d/readme.md

 	* Slide-out "hamburger" menu support for mobile devices

 ### Issues

 * Sun itself is shaded
 * Sun path band incorrectly positions itself
 	* Tries to be its own algorithm - good for checking errors
 	* Fall back could be to create sun path band from analemma vertices
-* Latitude and longitude sliders not working properly
-* Maps not always not updating properly when using lat/lon sliders
 * Permalink support (currently broken )